Taiko2k/Tauon/docs/guide.md

 There is currently no built in support for tag editing.

 An external tag editor can be used.
+This is configured for MusicBrainz Picard by default but can be changed in config.txt

-See config.txt for linking to an external editor from the track menu (TRACK MENU -> META... -> Edit tags with xxxx).
-This is configured for MusicBrainz Picard by default.
+To activate use: TRACK MENU -> META... -> Edit tags with XXXX

-Note: While editing tracks externally, make sure not to change the track file names.
-If you wish to change the filenames after you have imported them, use the rename tracks function under TRACK MENU -> META... -> RENAME TRACKS.
+Note: While editing tracks externally, make sure not to change the file names.
+If you wish to change the file names after you have imported them, use the rename tracks function under TRACK MENU -> META... -> RENAME TRACKS.

 Note: Picard has a bug that causes it to fail with Unicode paths on windows.